jronallo/microdata_schemaorg_example/source/code4lib.html.md

 designed and work well together to make adoption simple (and less error-prone) for webmasters.

-Here is the above Microdata example rewritten use the Schema.org [`Organization`](http://schema.org/Organization) type (and make more sense).
+Here is the above Microdata example rewritten to use the Schema.org [`Organization`](http://schema.org/Organization) type (and make more sense).